SASAH – A Transformative Experience

 Publications and Exhibitions

-SASAH sponsors and facilitates the presentation and publication of exhibitions, blogs, and online and print material.
+SASAH sponsors and facilitates the presentation of exhibitions, public programs, as well as digital and print publications.
 Guided by Faculty Research Fellows, the students gain valuable professional opportunities to disseminate their work and to begin to develop a scholarly and/or creative track record.

-SASAH has a dedicated study and seminar space in Stevenson Hall, Room 3156, on Main Campus, which offers a common space for students to engage in creative, critical, and professional exchange and debate.
-The offices for the Director, Program Coordinator, and the Experiential Learning Coordinator are also located in Stevenson Hall, across from 3156.
+SASAH has a dedicated study and seminar space in Stevenson Hall, Room 3156, on Main Campus.
+This lounge offers a common space for students to engage in creative, critical, and professional exchange and debate.
+The offices for the Director, Program Coordinator, Community Engagement and Outreach Coordinator, and the Experiential Learning Specialist are also located in Stevenson Hall, across from 3156.
+SASAH is proud to offer a warm and welcoming environment where staff and dedicated faculty are regularly available for student consultations.